ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * ***loadOntologies*** - populate the RDF database with required ontologies (from reference knowledge).
 It can be done manually by uploading all .ttl files located at : /data/ontologies
   * ***adjustRefDatasetsSizes*** - optional phase, if reference dataset files exist with the extension '.adjustablettl', then for each, a new .ttl file is created with adjusted size depending on the selected size of data to be generated (parameter 'datasetSize' in test.properties file).
   * ***loadReferenceDatasets*** - populate the RDF database with required reference data (from reference knowledge).
 It can be done manually by uploading all .ttl files located at : /data/datasets
   * ***generateCreativeWorks*** - generate the data used for benchmarking.
-Data is saved to files of defined size (*generatedTriplesPerFile*) and total number of triples (*datasetSize*)
+Data is saved to files of defined size (*generatedTriplesPerFile*) and total number of triples (*datasetSize*). *Requires phases : loadOntologies, loadDatasets.*
   * ***loadCreativeWorks*** - load generated data from previous phase into RDF database.
 Optional phase, verified from N-Quads serialization format
   * ***generateQuerySubstitutionParameters*** - Controls generation of query substitution parameters which later can be used during the warmup and benchmark phases.
 For each query a substitution parameters file is created and saved into 'creativeWorksPath' location.
-If no files are found at that location, queries executed during warmup and benchmark phases will use randomly generated parameters.
-Prior to generation of substitution parameters all of the phases above should have been completed.
+If no files are found at that location, queries executed during warmup and benchmark phases will use randomly generated parameters. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks, loadCreativeWorks.*
+  * ***validateQueryResults*** - validate correctness of results for editorial and aggregate operations against a validation dataset. *Requires phases : loadOntologies, loadDatasets.*
-  * ***warmUp*** - runs the aggregation agents for *warmupPeriodSeconds* seconds, results are not collected
+  * ***warmUp*** - runs the aggregation agents for *warmupPeriodSeconds* seconds, results are not collected. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks (optional), loadCreativeWorks (optional).*
   * ***runBenchmark*** - runs the benchmark for *benchmarkRunPeriodSeconds* seconds, results are collected.
-Editorial and aggregation agents are run simultaneously.
+Editorial and aggregation agents are run simultaneously. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks (optional), loadCreativeWorks (optional).*

 * Conformance Validation Phase
     To be run independently on a new repository (using OWL2-RL rule-set).
 Required phase before running : *loadOntologies*.
 No data generation and loading is required.
-  * ***checkConformance*** - runs tests for conformance to the **OWL2-RL** rules.
+  * ***checkConformance*** - runs tests for conformance to the **OWL2-RL** rules. *Requires phase : loadOntologies.*

 ###Run